19 and a half years, they still don't trust me to execute the programming format.

 I have the story here in one of the stacks of stuff.

-But look at their enemy's list.
+But look at their enemies list.

 It's big oil.

-It's big anything, it's big pharma.
+It's big pharma.

 So Edwards, Obama, Mrs. Clinton, and apparently Huckabee want you to fear and think of as your enemy, the businesses that produce goods and prosperity and jobs and services.

-And instead, they want you to look upon themselves in government as saviors, as the politicians as saviors.
+And instead, they want you to look upon themselves in government as saviors, as the politicians, as saviors.

 Your bulwark against the people and big this and big that that are out to screw you.